25 NFL Stars Overlooked as College Recruits

 A 2-star recruit out of Rancho Cucamonga, CA, Weddle was a defensive stud at Alta Loma High School.
 But he didn’t receive any interest from Pac-12 schools, let alone offers.

-Weddle accepted an offer to play at Utah, where he was a two-time All-Mountain West first-teamer and twice the MWC Defensive Player of the Year.
+Weddle accepted an offer to play at Utah, where he was twice the MWC Defensive Player of the Year.
 He was selected in the second round by the Chargers in the 2007 draft and has been an All-Pro free safety every year since 2010.

 Gordon’s college career was a tumultuous one, involving suspensions at Baylor and an eventual transfer to Utah.
 Off-the-field troubles have carried over to the NFL, but there’s no doubting his place as one of the league’s top receivers when he’s on the field.

-Marshall was a 2-star recruit coming out of Winter Park, FL, according to Rivals.
-He fielded offers from just UCF and UConn, going for the local option.
+Marshall was a 2-star recruit coming out of Winter Park, FL, and reportedly only fielded offers from UCF and UConn, going for the local option.

 Wilkerson graduated high school as a lowly regarded 2-star defensive end from Linden, NJ.
 He spent a year at Hargrave Military Academy before attending Temple.

-With the Owls, Wilkerson earned All-MAC honors as a junior.
-Wilkerson skyrocketed himself into the first round of the 2011 draft with a sterling Pro Day and since earned a second-team All-Pro nod in 2013.
+Wilkerson skyrocketed himself into the first round of the 2011 draft with a sterling Pro Day and is now one of the best defensive tackles in the NFL for the Jets.

 A broken bone in his right foot delayed Hardy’s path to the NFL and a poor combine showing decreased his stock, but he eventually proved his worth at the pro level.
 Hardy set the Carolina Panthers’ single-season sack record in 2013 (15).

-Forte was just a 2-star recruit out of Slidell, LA, and earned just one offer from Tulane University.
-The local hero became a stud with the Green Wave, making two All-Conference USA first teams and earning third-team AP All-American honors in 2007.
+Forte was just a 2-star recruit out of Slidell, LA, and earned just one offer – from Tulane.
+The local hero became a stud with the Green Wave, earning third-team AP All-American honors in 2007.

-He was drafted in the second round of the 2008 draft by the Bears, where he has become one of the NFL’s premier running backs.
-To boot, Forte has equaled his number of recruiting stars in Pro Bowl selections.
+He was drafted in the second round of the 2008 draft by the Bears, where he has become one of the NFL’s premier running backs with two Pro Bowl nods.